Myvar/icos-dev/testbed-tutorial.md

 starting
 Login to docker registry
 ```
-Next The nuget packages are restored, and icos does its thing
+Next The nuget packages are restored, and ICOS does its thing
 ```
 Restoring Nuget Packages